-At the University of Kansas, Sayers excelled on the football field while wearing #48, and earning the nickname the “Kansas Comet.”
+At the University of Kansas, Sayers excelled on the football field wearing #48 and earning the nickname the “Kansas Comet.”
 After his freshman year, he married his high school sweetheart, Linda Lou McNeil, on June 10, 1962.
 During his sophomore year, he broke into the National College Athletic Association (NCAA) record books by scoring a 99-yard touchdown run against the University of Nebraska.
 During his junior season, Sayers won the Big 8 conference “Back of the Year” award.
 In his senior season, Sayers had amassed 2,675 total yards; he was named on the All-American team his junior and senior seasons.

 In 1965, Sayers was drafted in the first round of both the National Football League (NFL) and the American Football League (AFL).
 Sayers chose to play for the NFL’s Chicago Bears, signing a 4-year, $100,000 contract.
 During his rookie season, wearing #40, Sayers had an immediate impact for the Chicago Bears, rushing for 867 yards and scoring 22 touchdowns.
-Sayers scored a record 6 touchdowns in a single game on December 12, 1965.
+Sayers scored a record six touchdowns in a single game on December 12, 1965.
 Sayers was named NFL Rookie of the Year and invited to the Pro Bowl.
 During his second year with the Chicago Bears (1966), Sayers led the league in rushing with 1,231 yards and amassed 2,440 all-purpose yards.
 In 1967, Sayers shared time with other running backs, finishing the season with 880 rushing yards.

-Sayers had many honors in the NFL, including Rookie of the Year (1965), 4 times Pro Bowl Selection (1965-1967, 1969), 3 times Pro Bowl MVP (1966-1967, 1969), and 5 times All-Pro Bowl Selection (1965-1969).
-Sayers finished his NFL career with 6,213 all-purpose yards and 48 touchdowns while only playing in 68 games.
-At 34 he was inducted into the Pro Football Hall of Fame in 1977, the youngest football player so honored.
+Sayers had many honors in the NFL, including Rookie of the Year (1965), four-time Pro Bowl Selection (1965-1967, 1969), three-time Pro Bowl MVP (1966-1967, 1969), and five-time All-Pro Bowl Selection (1965-1969).
+Sayers finished his NFL career with 6,213 all-purpose yards and 48 touchdowns, while only playing in 68 games.
+At age thirty-four, he was inducted into the Pro Football Hall of Fame in 1977, the youngest football player so honored.
+His #40 jersey was retired by the Chicago Bears.
 Sayers was also inducted into the College Football Hall of Fame.
-His #40 jersey was retired by the Chicago Bears.